GeoArkadeep/Stresslog/README.md

 ## Contributing

-First things first: **Open source does not mean open contribution.** While this project is open source, we reserve the right to accept or reject contributions at our discretion.
-That said, we **welcome contributions**—feel free to submit a pull request!
+We **welcome contributions**—feel free to submit a pull request!

 ### Guidelines for Contributions
 ✅ **Pull Requests are Welcome:** If you have an improvement, bug fix, or feature, send a PR.
 ❌ **No Code-Style Requirements:** We don’t enforce a specific coding style—if the tests pass, your code is valid.
-👑 **Review is at Our Discretion:** We will review PRs **if we feel like it**.
-If we don’t, well… we won’t.
-🚫 **Rejections are Absolute:** If your PR gets the reply **"rejected by royal decree,"** that’s it—no further discussion.
-⚖ **Copyright Stays with Us:**
-   - **All forks and derivative works must retain the original copyright notices in every file.** This is a condition of using this codebase under AGPL Section 7.

 ## Code of Conduct